 - It gives you more freedom when you need it later in life

 - You have the ability to front-load easier earlier in life

 But if you don’t know where to start, here are some simple (and not so simple) suggestions.

-There are a couple of ways that you can really front load your life for success – but it does involve some sacrifice.
-Here are some strategies that you should consider to front load your life.
-Even if you’re already in your 30s or 40s, you can use these as food for though for reducing expenses.
+There are a couple of ways that you can really front-load your life for success – but it does involve some sacrifice.
+Here are some strategies that you should consider to front-load your life.
+Even if you’re already in your 30s or 40s, you can use these as food for thought for reducing expenses.

 Minimizing Housing Costs